 5.5.4.2 Structural similarity metric MS-SSIM

 The multi-scale SSIM method is illustrated in Figure 5.5.4-1.
 Taking the original reference sequence orig(x,y,t,c) and reconstructed and decoded sequence dec(x,y,t,c) image signals as the input (referred to as x and y in Figure 5.5.4-1), the system iteratively applies a low-pass filter and downsamples the filtered image by a factor of 2.
-We index the original image as scale 1, and the highest scale as scale M, which is obtained after M-1 iterations.
+The original image is indexed as scale 1, and the highest scale as scale M, which is obtained after M-1 iterations.
 At the j-th scale, the contrast and structure components are calculated and denoted as Cj (x, y) and Sj (x, y), respectively.
 The luma component (inappropriately named as the luma component in the references) is computed only at scale j=M and is denoted as lM (x, y).
 The overall metric for each frame is obtained by combining the measurement at different scales.

 Figure 5.5.4-1: Multi-scale structural similarity measurement system (L: low-pass filter, 2↓: downsampling by 2)